innolitics/rdm/rdm/init_files/documents/software_plan.md

 A **software requirement** is a particular function that the software must support, or some other constraint that the software must fulfill.
 Requirements describe the *what*, while specifications and designs describe the *how*.

-A **record** is a special type of document that states the results achieved or provides evidence that activies were performed.
+A **record** is a special type of document that states the results achieved or provides evidence that activities were performed.
 Unlike other documents---such as this software plan---which are periodically revised, records are written and approved, and are not meant to be edited afterwards.

 ## Development Life Cycle Model